athill/PHP-Utils/README.md

 2. As simple as Laravel makes things for the experienced programmer, there's still a pretty steep learning curve for a PHP novice.
 3. Even if you are experienced and can advance to a more mature framework, I hope these utilities can be helpful in transitioning from a legacy web site

-Do not use this framework to write the next Twitter.
+Do not use this framework to write the next Big Thing.
 It's meant for little websites of small organizations or hobbies.

 The framework is meant to be small, intelligible, and extensible.
 It is easy to extend or replace the utilities, assuming the replacements fulfill the contract of the existing utility.